 Welcome to My Personal Page and #OvarianCancer Story

-I was still in a mild state of denial when I received the final results following my surgery - Stage 1, Grade 1 ovarian cancer.
-It was actually excellent news and quite rare, given ovarian cancer often goes undetected until later stages.
+The diagnosis was Stage 1, Grade 1 ovarian cancer.
+It was, in fact, excellent news and quite rare, given ovarian cancer often goes undetected until later stages.
 But we can change that.

 Supporting the Ovarian Cancer Canada Walk of Hope supports Ovarian Cancer Canada.
-It also celebrates the hope I carry with me every day – the hope for a future without this disease.
+It also celebrates the hope I carry with me every day – the hope of a future without this deadly disease.

-Please do what you can to educate yourself on ovarian cancer and give what you can to stop this lady killer in its track.
-And, if you are up for it this September, join us for the “virtual” walk — our first of many!
+Thank you for your time and support, and if you are up for it this September, join "Teal Good Inc." for the "virtual" walk — our second year of hopefully many!

 If you think this page contains objectionable content, please inform the system administrator.